-In 2022 we will be encouraging public art through the creation and celebration of public murals expressing the joys of bicycling.
-Unlike our competitions in 2019-2021*, in 2022 this effort will not be a competition.
-Instead, artists will be invited to submit proposals whose ideas will be judged on their suitability for implementation.
+In 2022 and in the coming years we will be encouraging public art through the creation and celebration of public murals expressing the joys of bicycling, although other forms of art may also be supported through BFK’s Bike Booster Mini-Grant program.
+Unlike our competitions in 2019-2021*, BFK’s public mural program will not involve monetary awards presented to 1st-3th place recipients, Honorable Mentions and President’s Awards.
+Instead, artists will be invited to submit proposals for the creation of murals in public spaces and recommended for implementation on that basis.

 Think of our effort as an ongoing “bike mural festival” of sorts, due to our aim to bring about as many public murals as the community can support — that express the joys of bicycling — throughout greater Kalamazoo.
 The community building activities that may surround their creation, some of which will feel like an exciting and festive occasion indeed.